apmiller108/beatbrain/specifications/TRACKSEARCH.md

 - [ ] Add loading indicators while a search is in progress.
 - [ ] Disable the "Add Selected Tracks" button if no tracks are selected, and update its text dynamically.
 - [ ] Add a keyboard shortcut (`Esc`) to close the modal.
+- [ ] Add a keyboard shortcut CTL/CMD-F to open search modal
 - [ ] Show a toast notification upon successful addition of tracks.

 ---